Plečnik Parliament: Fate

 In 1954, work finally began on a permanent legislature building, to be located on Republic Square in the center of Ljubljana.
 Planned by the architect Vinko Glanz, this was a much more conservative and modest design than either of the two Plečnik concepts, being an austere modernist palace with no monumental elements or decorations save a large sculptural group of bronze figures framing its main portico.
 Nevertheless, the building's general plan is thought to contain faint echoes of Plečnik's "Cathedral" design.
 It was completed in 1959, two years after the architect's death.

 Cultural significance

-Plečnik's second parliament (the Cathedral of Freedom) retains resonance with many Slovenes, who view it as a minor national symbol:
+Plečnik's second design (the Cathedral of Freedom) retains resonance with many Slovenes, who view it as a minor national symbol: